 Here is the results of our survey on Facebook:

-Ellen Sue Stern is the author of twenty books, including I Will Not Forget You: Daily Meditations for Grieving Widows and Widowers, and the upcoming On a Scale of 1–10: When Chronic Pain Hijacks Your Life.
+Ellen Sue Stern is the author of twenty books, translated to fourteen languages, including I Will Not Forget You: Daily Meditations for Grieving Widows and Widowers and Living with Loss.
 Visit her at Facebook and ellensuestern.com.